Gear

 Experienced Leader & Anchor kit- Perhaps the two most important things to take into a canyon with you are an experienced leader and an anchor building kit.
 Without these two vital components a seemingly easy afternoon adventure could turn quickly into a disaster.
 Leaders should be able to evaluate the teams gear and sure they have all of the essentials to safely descend the route.
 The recommended gear is a minimum of what you will need and it is always recommended to pack extra ropes and gear.
 If there are beginners or brand noobs on the team a minimum of 2 experienced leaders is recommended.
 Individuals training to become leaders are expected to have the basic gear and then some.
 I made a list of things to consider for those new to the sport wanting to better prepare for leading their adventures.

-o Backpacks- Technical adventures require gear, to organize and haul that gear you’ll need a good backpack.
+o Backpacks- Technical adventures require gear, and to haul that gear you’ll need a good backpack.
 Packs ranging from 40+liters to as small as 18 liters can get the job done, with all of the bells and whistles such as hip-belts and breathable frames.
 Nylon packs such as these will suffice for a year or two of rugged use in red rock country with the occasional patch job.
 Packs made with durable abrasion resistant shells such as vinyl or polyester TPU tend to be long lasting workhorses preferred in the red rocks.

 o Rope- 8-9.5mm static canyoneering rope is recommended for Sedona adventure routes.
 A 220’ foot rope will be long enough to for most routes if accompanied with a 220’ pull chord. .
 Ropes with a sheath that can withstand high abrasion and contact with sandstone are recommended.